A2A Task Lifecycle

 The A2A task lifecycle is the stateful work model inside Agent2Agent Protocol.
 A remote agent may answer a client message with a stateless Message for immediate interaction, or it may initiate a Task when the work requires tracking, progress updates, additional input, artifacts, or longer-running execution.

 The official A2A core concepts page defines a task as a stateful unit of work with a unique ID and defined lifecycle.
-That is the key boundary: a task is not merely a chat turn.
-It is the protocol object that makes agent work inspectable across time.
+That is the key boundary: a task is not merely a chat turn, a background job, or a promise that the agent acted correctly.
+It is the protocol object that makes delegated work inspectable across time.

 State Model

 This distinction matters for human-agent interaction.
-A task in TASK_STATE_INPUT_REQUIRED is not failed; it is asking the client or user for more information.
-A task in TASK_STATE_AUTH_REQUIRED is not complete; it is blocked on authentication.
-A task in TASK_STATE_REJECTED means the agent has decided not to perform the task, either during creation or after determining it cannot or will not proceed.
+A task in TASK_STATE_INPUT_REQUIRED is asking the client or user for more information.
+A task in TASK_STATE_AUTH_REQUIRED is blocked on authentication.
+A task in TASK_STATE_REJECTED means the agent has refused or declined to perform the task.
+Collapsing all three into a generic "error" destroys the reason the workflow stopped.

 A2A uses contextId to group related tasks and messages across an interaction.
 A first message can create a new context, and later messages can reuse that context to continue the same broader workflow.
 Follow-up or refinement work should start a new task in the same context rather than restart a terminal task.

-The official Life of a Task page is explicit about immutability: once a task reaches completed, canceled, rejected, or failed, it cannot restart.
-This makes each task a clearer unit of work.
+The official Life of a Task page is explicit about this pattern in practice: a completed task is referenced by a later message, and the agent creates a new task in the same contextId for the refinement.
+That makes each task a clearer unit of work.
 It also gives audit systems a cleaner chain: the original request, the task that handled it, the artifacts produced, and any later refinement task that depends on it.

 A2A task operations include sending a message that may create or update a task, sending a streaming message, retrieving a task with GetTask, listing tasks with optional filtering and pagination, canceling a task, and subscribing to a task stream.
-The specification says SubscribeToTask returns the current task first, then status and artifact update events, and it cannot be used on terminal tasks.
+These operations appear across the protocol's A2A protocol bindings, including JSON-RPC, gRPC, and HTTP+JSON/REST.

 Streaming and push notifications are two ways to observe state changes.
 Streaming uses an open Server-Sent Events connection for real-time status and artifact updates.
 A2A Push Notifications use a webhook for disconnected or very long-running tasks.
-Polling with GetTask remains the conservative fallback when a client needs the current state after an event or reconnection.
+Polling with GetTask remains the conservative fallback when a client needs the current state after an event, webhook callback, broken stream, or reconnection.

 Governance Requirements

-A governed A2A task record should preserve the task ID, context ID, referenced prior tasks, originating message ID, user or agent principal, selected remote agent, Agent Card version, protocol binding, task status timeline, status messages, artifacts, cancellation request, authorization interruption, input request, final terminal state, and follow-up task IDs.
+A governed A2A task record should preserve the task ID, context ID, referenced prior tasks, originating message ID, user or agent principal, selected remote agent, Agent Card version and signature status if used, protocol version, protocol binding, tenant routing value if used, task status timeline, status messages, artifacts, cancellation request, authorization interruption, input request, final terminal state, and follow-up task IDs.

-Access control must cover task retrieval and listing.
+Access control must cover task retrieval, listing, cancellation, streaming subscription, and push-notification configuration.
 The A2A specification's security section says implementations must scope results to the authenticated caller's authorization boundaries and must check authorization before operations that could reveal resources outside that boundary.
 That makes ListTasks a sensitive operation, not just a dashboard convenience.

 Failure Modes